hardinglmh/EITPCode/Artificial Intelligence (AI)/aws-lex/ex1/ex1-step6.md

 # Step 6 \(Optional\): Using a Response Card

-In this exercise, you extend the step 1 by adding a response card\.
+In this section, you extend the step 1 by adding a response card\.
 You create a bot that supports the OrderFlowers intent, and then update the intent by adding a response card for the `FlowerType` slot\.
 In addition to the following prompt for the `FlowerType` slot, the user can choose the type of flowers from the response card:

 ```
 What type of flowers would you like to order?